 If a referee judges that the table is in a position such that any attempt to pocket or move a ball will result in loss of game on that shot, or that the game is not progressing because the position of the table has not significantly changed through three consecutive innings by each player, the referee will declare a stalemate and the game will be replayed with the player who broke the game breaking again.

 Only one 5 minute break per match can be taken when it is that player's turn to shoot.
 If you leave the playing area while your opponent is at the table, you will be warned once, then lose that rack if it’s done again.
 One warning per tournament.

-When available, tournament directors can make a hit call.
-If you fail to call the director for a hit call, the call will go to the shooter.
-If a player decides to call the director and the opponent decides to shoot before the tournament director gets there to make a hit call, that is a foul and ball in hand for the opposing player.
+Tournament directors (TDs) should be called to watch any questionable hit before the shot is taken.
+If you fail to call a TD, or an agreed upon bystander, for a hit call, the call will go to the shooter.
+The TD/hit caller’s decision is final.
+If a player decides to call a TD and the opponent decides to shoot before the tournament director gets there to make a hit call, that is a foul and ball in hand for the opposing player.